Light and fluffy matcha sponge cake filled with fresh white chocolate cream.

 -

 Whisk the egg yolks.
 Then add ¼ cup of sugar and continue whisking until thickened and pale.
-Sift cake flour and matcha powder and add 3 tbsp of milk into the egg yolk mixture.
+Sift cake flour and matcha powder and add 3 tablespoon of milk into the egg yolk mixture.
 Mix until combined.

 -